cloudposse/docs/content/geodesic/module/_index.md

 - [Multi-stage Docker Builds]({{< relref "tools/docker/best-practices.md#multi-stage-builds" >}})
 - [Terraform Root modules]({{< relref "terraform-modules/root/_index.md" >}})
 - [Terraform Modules](/terraform-modules/)
 - [Polyrepos]({{< relref "glossary/polyrepo.md" >}}) to logically organize infrastructure.
-Use modules to import logic.
+Use modules to capture/import business logic.

 We prefer the polyrepo approach to the monorepo approach when it comes in infrastructure.
-Git repositories allow us to surgically tag/version parts of infrastructure.
+Git repositories allow us to surgically tag/version infrastructure code that represents some kind of business logic.

 For example, we often prescribe organizing repositories by AWS organization.
 For the purpose of documentation, we'll use `cloudposse.co` as the example organization.